 She looked up into the dark night sky and saw far fewer stars than there should have been.
-Searching the sky, she located Jay’naldra, the capital city and her home, and breathed a sigh of relief.
-If Jay’naldra was still there, still shining brightly, then her parents must be alright, alive, and well.
+Searching the sky, she located Jay’naldra, the capital city, and breathed a sigh of relief.
+If it was still there, shining brightly, her parents must be alright, alive, and well.
 Or so she convinced herself as she spread out on the hard ground and fell asleep, dreaming of home and of hope.

-Awakening as soon as the sun showed its bright face, spilling its rays across the land, Anna dug through her pack, realizing that she had absolutely no idea what her father had packed for her.
-A quick inventory check showed that she had all the essentials- food, water, clothing, both formal and traveling, and personal toiletries.
-Much to her surprise, her art bag and favorite book, Rekoía ni Rikarean e Kathryn, were there too, hiding beneath her formal gown.
-There were also a few odds and ends, like herbs and bandages just in case, but she didn’t pay much attention to those.
-Instead she smiled for her father knew her well.
+Awakening as soon as the sun spilled its rays across the land, Anna dug through her pack, realizing that she had absolutely no idea what her father had packed for her.
+A quick inventory check showed that she had all the essentials: food, water, clothing, both formal and traveling, and personal toiletries.
+Much to her surprise, her art bag and favorite book, Rekoía ni Rikarean e Kathryn, were there too, hiding beneath her gown.
+There were also a few odds and ends, like herbs and bandages just in case, but she didn’t pay much attention to them.
+Instead, she smiled at her father’s thoughtfulness.

-Eating a quick, but tasteless breakfast, she continued her walking, slowly making her way to the mountains, although what she would do once there, she had no idea.
+She ate a quick, but tasteless breakfast and continued walking, slowly making her way to the mountains.
+What she would do once there, she had no idea.

-Near midday, the ground started to rumble and shake, breaking the monotony.
-Unused to loud noises, Anna covered her sensitive ears and stopped walking.
-She had heard loud noises before, certainly, but not like this.
-The noise of war’s destruction was not relentless and never ending.
-This noise was.
-This noise made her head pound and ache fiercely all over again.
-Closing her eyes, she wished that the thunderous noise would stop or go away or both, but instead, it got louder and louder still.
-Just when the sound became unbearable and her head felt like it was going to cleave in two, it stopped.
-Overwhelmed by the sensory onslaught and its abrupt removal, Anna fell to the ground, unconscious once more.
+Near midday, the ground rumbled beneath her feet, breaking the monotony.
+Anna covered her ears and stopped walking.
+The noise made her head pound and ache even worse than yesterday.
+Closing her eyes, she wished the thunderous noise would stop or go away or both, but instead, it got louder and louder.
+The sound became unbearable, her head ferlinh like it was going to cleave in two.
+Then it stopped.
+Overwhelmed, Anna fainted once more.

-The source of the sound was a group of eight or so men, all garbed in metal and astride great horses, and all closing in on Anna.
-A shout went out from the men when they saw the woman fall and they picked up their pace.
-When they got closer, they saw that the woman was quite young and most unusual.
-She was obviously alone and far from any villages yet she looked well-fed.
-Certainly more well-fed than most villages in the kingdom, who were suffering under the king’s rule and wars, both actual and threatened.
+Closing in on her was a group of eight or so men, all garbed in metal astride great horses, .
+A shout went up from the men when they saw the woman fall and they picked up the pace.
+The woman before them was quite young and most unusual.
+She was alone and far from any villages, yet looked well-fed.
+Not that most villages in the kingdom would be able to feed her.
+Their suffering under the king’s wars, both actual and threatened, was great..

-The woman’s hair was long, black, and loose and her dress was a style they’d never seen before.
-And it was still completely white, untainted by the dirt it should have been covered in.
-To the knights, it was painfully obvious that the woman wasn’t from this kingdom or any kingdom close by.
-This worried them, as they currently fought many border wars and had angered many kingdoms.
-And though she didn’t looks one, they worried that she was an assassin.
+The woman’s hair was long, black, and loose, her dress a style they’d never seen before.
+And remarkably it was still white, untainted by dirt.
+To the knights, it was painfully obvious that the woman wasn’t from this kingdom or any kingdom they knew of.
+Their worry grew at the thought; their many border wars and had angered many kingdoms.
+And though she didn’t look like one, she could be an assassin.